 - All students are required to take 7 courses per semester.
 Seniors with 3 or more AP/College courses may take 6.

-- Honors/College/AP courses are weighted courses in the cumulative grade percent.
-Students must earn a 77% or higher to receive the additional 5 bonus points for a weighted course.
+- Weighted Courses - Honors/College/AP courses are weighted in the cumulative grade percent.
+Students must earn 77.0 or higher to receive the additional 5 bonus points for a weighted course.
+Advanced courses are not weighted.

-- All STA summer courses for credit are calculated in the cumulative percent.
+- Summer Courses - All STA summer courses for credit are calculated in the cumulative percent.
+Summer course registration begins in February and is separate from annual course registration.
+Additional tuition and fees apply.

 Curriculum Inquiry Policy Statement